The Green Knight (film): Production

 Set designs, such as the scene at the Round Table, included hand painted matte paintings to extend the set, a technique Lowery favored from films in the '80s and '90s.
-Time constraints with shooting forced cinematographer Andrew Palermo and set designer Jade Healy to plan how lighting would be built into the Round Table scene ahead of time.
+Time constraints with shooting forced cinematographer Andrew Palermo and production designer Jade Healy to plan how lighting would be built into the Round Table scene ahead of time.

 Costume designer Malgosia Turzanska drew upon South American designs when designing the crowns worn by Arthur and Guinevere.
 Lowery also felt the designs reinforced the "saintly" status of Arthur and Guinevere as representations of Christendom in the West.
 The decorative plaques on Arthur's cloak referenced the creative team's various interpretations of King Arthur, and also included references to Lowery's other works, such as A Ghost Story.
 Turzanska also designed the golden cape worn by Gawain to represent the character's golden mantle from the original poem.

 No digital visual effects were used in creating the Green Knight during the Round Table scene.
 Lowery preferred this in order to give the character presence on set.
 Actor Ralph Ineson wore prosthetics designed by Barry Gower.
 Scenes involving the horse alternated with a false mount that was wheeled around with a dolly, after the initial horse used for the scenes would not cooperate with Ineson.
 Lowery stated that the crew used practical effects to make the Green Knight appear larger, such as mounting Ineson on platforms.
 Digital effects were later used during the Green Knight's hibernation scene, including subtly transforming the knight's face into that of the other cast members.
 Speaking about the subtle humor and lightness incorporated into the otherwise dark script, Lowery stated that near the end of the film, he directed Ineson to portray the Green Knight as Santa Claus.
+Another major influence on the film was Bram Stoker’s Dracula, according to Lowery this was one of his all-time favorite films, and the use of practical effects, dissolves and old-fashioned cinema tricks never ceased to inspire him, and he paid deliberate homage to its magic when St. Winifred first approaches Gawain in her cottage.

 Themes

+Integrity and character

 Lowery describes the film as being about the importance of comporting oneself with integrity and goodness over being concerned with one's legacy.
-Though the question of Gawain's ultimate fate is left intentionally ambiguous, Lowery stated that he wanted the possibility of Gawain being beheaded to be, "a positive thing ...
+Though the question of Gawain's ultimate fate is left intentionally ambiguous, Lowery stated that he wanted the possibility of Gawain being beheaded to be "a positive thing ...
 He faces his fate bravely, and there's honor and integrity in that.
 But that doesn't mean that he's dead, he's killed.
 He received the blow that he was dealt, and all is set right within the universe of the film."
 The after-credits scene showing a young girl putting on a crown has been seen as "a tease of an alternate life that Gawain leads as king of Camelot, with his daughter (possibly even mothered by Essel) a sign of the happiness he found."